Cornell-MAE-UG/fa25-portfolio-ans242/_reports/fmd.md

 focus on the gear pump responsible for supplying hydraulic fluid to the lift’s cylinders.
 We identified the primary control volumes within the pump and hydraulic lines, examined how pressure and flow rate are generated, and discussed the key assumptions used to model the system.
 I aided in the dissection, primarily using an impact wrench to take rusted bolts out, and put most of the final slideshow together.
 I also did research into the type of hydraulic fluid we were dealing with.
+Here is the link: [text](https://www.youtube.com/embed/HcbzdTH58LI)